-Keywords: railway transport, land transport, sustainable future.
+Keywords: Railway transport, Land transport, Sustainable future.

-his paper aims to present an analysis with a component focused upon a specific market case in railway transportation area, due to this type of transport's peculiarities in a competitive environment.
+This paper aims to present an analysis with a component focused upon a specific market case in railway transportation area, due to this type of transport's peculiarities in a competitive environment.
 It will present the railway transportation market regarding passengers' transport, in order to provide clues and development opportunities for this economic activity and to understand the development potential this market has.